 - Cookies will stay fresh in an airtight container at room temperature for up to 1 week.

-Make-ahead tip: Cookies freeze well for up to 3 months.
+- Freezing Instructions: Cookies freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature, if desired, before enjoying.

-- Instead of bananas, use 1/3 cup unsweetened applesauce and 1 large egg.
+- Bananas: Instead of bananas, use 1/3 cup unsweetened applesauce and 1 large egg.
 The cookies will not be as sweet, so feel free to add 1 more Tbsp of honey.

-- You can leave out the nuts or use any chopped nut you like best.
+- Nuts: You can leave out the nuts or use any chopped nut you like best.
 Or sub in dried cranberries, raisins, or sunflower seeds.

 - Honey: Instead of honey, you can use maple syrup or brown rice syrup.